linkslice/ZenPackers/db2.rst

    data source to which they connect.
 Because of the native code, their portability is limited.

-* Type 3 (Not available)
+* Type 3 (Standard Choice without the fancy Type 4 options.
+Use if possible)

    Drivers that use a pure Java client and communicate with a data server using a data-server-independent protocol.
 The data server then communicates the client's requests to the data source.
-The DB2 database system does not provide a type 3 driver.

-* Type 4 (Only Reasonable Choice)
+* Type 4 (Fancy Options: Not needed)

    Drivers that are pure Java and implement the network protocol for a specific data source.
 The client connects directly to the data source.